 Submitted Copies.
 An electronic PDF copy of the thesis is required by the Graduate School and is uploaded directly through the Graduate School website.
-The Acoustics Program Office requires one bound, paper copy; the binding must be a black cover with gold lettering.
-An additional bound copy may be required by the thesis advisor and/or committee members.
+Bound copy may be requested the thesis advisor and/or committee members.
 The costs of thesis preparation, copying, and binding are the responsibilities of the student.
-The student should consult with the Acoustics Program Office before final preparation of the bound and unbound copies of the report.
+The student should consult with the Acoustics Program Office before final preparation of bound and unbound copies of the report.